sophieM03/git-workshop/README.md

 3. etc.
 ```

-## Refactor the TodoList component
+## Unfortunately, your collaborator is busy

+Because you need 1 review, you can’t merge your pull request yet.
+So, you’re
-You’re gonna refactor the TodoList component.
+gonna do another thing: refactor the TodoList component.

 ## Create a new branch